georust/rinex/doc/navigation.md

 NAV message type description was also introduced in `RINEX > 3`, `msg` is fixed to `LNAV` for `header.version <= 3`.

-There are several types of NAV message:
+There are several types of NAV messages:

 * `LNAV`   legacy &  `RINEX < 3`
 * `CNAV`   civilian nav